UPDATED: February 8, 2021 |

-This past summer and early fall, we encountered “surface mold” in some of the properties we do homewatch for.
+We’ve encountered surface mold in some of the Florida homes we do homewatch (home watch) for, and it typically happens during the humid summer months and early fall.
 Many people think it cannot happen to them.
 Let’s face it…nothing has ever happened to your home before, so nothing will happen to it again this year…right?
 WRONG!
-When conditions are right…mold grows and can spread very quickly!
+When conditions are right, mold grows and can spread very quickly!
+Surface mold in an unoccupied Florida home can be very problematic and costly.

 Incident 1: A condo in Bonita Springs experienced surface mold all over the leather sofas, wooden dining, living, and bedroom furniture, the closet doors, lamp shades, clothing, shoes, etc. This was caused by the condo “flash cooling”.
 The AC air handler that an AC company installed was too large for the square footage of the condo and they had removed the humidistat.
 Since the unit was too powerful, it would cool the condo down too quickly.
 The problem with it was that because the condo stayed cold, it didn’t have a need to turn on, and if the AC unit doesn’t cycle back on on a regular basis, it does not properly remove the moisture out of the air.
 So basically the condo stayed cold, but the relative humidity in the condo got way too high.
 That moisture allowed the mold spores in the condo to feed on any organic material and spread throughout the entire condo very quickly.
 This is why I recommend having an HVAC professional make sure you have the proper ratio of AC tonnage to interior square footage and also having a Wi-Fi capable thermostat-humidistat combo that you can monitor remotely from back home.